jcmoraisjr/haproxy-ingress/README.md

 On TLS connections HAProxy will choose the backend based on the TLS's SNI extension.
-If SNI wasn't provided or the hostname provided wasn't found, the default behavior is to use the default backend providing eg a 404 error page.
+If SNI wasn't provided or the hostname provided wasn't found, the default behavior is to use the default backend.
 The default TLS certificate is used.

 If `use-host-on-https` confimap option is declared as `true`, HAProxy will use the `Host` header provided in the request.
 In this case the default backend will only be used if the hostname provided